 - Child and Dependent Care Credit.
 Amounts you pay someone to care for your child so you can work or look for work may be deductible, depending on your level of income.

-- Remember your job termination income is fully taxable.
-If you received severance pay, including payment for unused vacation or sick days, those amounts are fully taxable to you in 2013.
+If you received severance pay, including payment for unused vacation or sick days, those amounts are fully taxable to you in 2014.
 Those amounts will be included on the W-2 form you receive from your former employer.